 Yeah.

-Well, I I think when we talk about the business, though, the bulk of the business is left.
+Well, I think when we talk about the business, though, the bulk of the business is left.

 They're leftists.

-Yeah, I think you know, we talk about safe spaces a lot, and we all have our safe spaces now.
+Yeah, I think, you know, we talk about safe spaces a lot, and we all have our safe spaces now.

-We're all going to our little corners and just having our own beliefs validated and and no one wants to even hear about the other side.
+We're all going to our little corners and just having our own beliefs validated and no one wants to even hear about the other side.

 I'd be fascinated, Jonathan, to see what happens this year when President Trump wants to get infrastructure done.

-And that's a democratic issue.
+And that's a Democratic issue.

-If Democrats really believe in infrastructure, let's see if they really do work with President Trump in terms of passing something.
+So I want to see if really if people believe in what they say they believe in, if Democrats really believe in infrastructure, let's see if they really do work with President Trump in terms of passing something.

-I have a feeling that the whole thing's just gonna crumble and everybody's gonna point fingers and nothing's gonna get done, no problem solved, and that's our big problem right now.
+I have a feeling that the whole thing's just going to crumble and everybody's going to point fingers and nothing's going to get done.

-I mean, listen, that's what you just said is typical of D.C.
+I mean, listen, what you just said is typical of D.C.
 That's not really typical of Trump.

-Let me so let's do this.
+So let's do this.

 Let's take a break real quick.